yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 1. Identify open ports and what are the running services.
 2. Find the version of the running services and compare it to the latest version available online.
 If the version is quite old, then there's a possibility that it is an entry point into the target.
-3. Read the exploit that are related to the running services and understand how it can be exploited.
+3. Read the exploits that are related to the running services and understand how it can be exploited.
 4. Repeat step 2-3 until you have identified some ports that could be your entry point (some low priv shell or even a root shell ) with different list of possible vulnerabilities.
 5. Rabbit holes : IMHO, rabbit holes only exist if you ;
-  - Do not understand how the exploit works (If you know how it works but when you run it then nothing happened, then move on to different services/ports, that service might not be vulnerable even though it's version is vulnerable.. we can assume that it has been patched)
+  - Do not understand how the exploits work (If you know how they work but when you run them against that particular service then nothing happened, then move on to different services/ports, that service might not be vulnerable even though it's version is vulnerable.. we can assume that it has been patched)
   - Keep running the exploit again and again without modifying the exploit code hoping that it will work (Insanity is about doing the same thing over and over again and expecting different results..
 The key is to understand what and why it's not working.)
   - Panic and suddenly forgetting every simple enumeration technique that you have learned.
 (Keep calm and go through your enumeration slowly, one by one.
 No one will ever know what's waiting ahead, so keep enumerating..)
 6. If all of the above didn't work, then check back :